netfoundry/mop/quickstarts/docs/cloud/gcp/getting-started.md

 ### Deployment of Appliance

 To get started, visit the GCP Marketplace site by clicking [here](https://console.cloud.google.com/marketplace/details/netfoundry/netfoundry-cloud-gateway).
-If the marketplace doesn't come up, you can go to the search bar that appears, enter NetFoundry Application Gateway and click the resulting solution that appears.
+If the marketplace doesn't come up, you can go to the search bar that appears, enter NetFoundry Zero Trust Networking and click the resulting solution that appears.

 To launch the instance **Click on "Launch On Compute Engine"**
 ![Image](../../images/GCPLaunch.png)